stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Quad

-We will first modify the demo to render a quad before moving on to loading and applying a texture.
+We will first modify the demo to render a quad before moving on to loading and applying the texture.

 The vertex data is modified to render a coloured quad with white in the bottom-right corner: